Nova-Redd/Digital-Triplet/README.md

   2. RequestError - Your internet is disconnected

 #### Challenge
 The SpeechRecognition library is a bit slow and does not facilitate immediate responses.
-It takes a few seconds to understand a spoken statement.
+It takes a few seconds to understand a spoken statement; having to run the audio through google text to speech, whose effectiveness largely dependa on your internet speed.

 #### Solution
 The best way to use the SpeechRecognition library is by using your laptop's inbuilt microphone: if it is functional, otherwise use a good external device with a good microphone eg a usb microphone, usb camera with an inbuilt microphone, headphones or earphones equipped with a good microphone.
+Make sure you have a reliable internet connection

 ### Keyword chatbot
 The keyword chatbot used specific keywords to directly write data in TIA portal by using the Snap-7 library in python.
 This was mainly accomplished by using **if** statements.
 This enforces the security feature of the machine only if the authorized users are the only ones who have access to the keyworded commands.
 The snap-7 library writes and reads the required data in the TIA portal program by using the correct PLC addresses in the TIA portal program.